8 Black-Owned Beauty Brands You’ll Be Obsessed With

 Before there were beauty gurus to share all their personal tips and tricks via social media, there was grandma.
 During her childhood, Nyakio Kamoche Grieco recalls being taught how to make everyday beauty products using common kitchen ingredients found in Kenya.
 “My beauty journey started when I was a young girl visiting my grandmother in Kenya.
 She was a coffee farmer who taught me to crush coffee beans and rub them on my skin using a piece of sugarcane to remove dry skin,” Nyakio shared in a press release.
 According to the beauty entrepreneur, she created a namesake beauty brand that meshed global beauty secrets from family, friends, and her travels, with ethically and sustainably sourced ingredients.

 One popular ingredient in most of her products is pure, cold-processed tamanu.
 The oil, which is extracted from the nuts of Calophyllum inophyllum, has been long used as a remedy to treat skin conditions such as dermatitis, psoriasis, and eczema and for intense hydration.
-So, it’s not surprising Nyakio included the natural ingredient in their Firming Face Balm to help give the skin a youthful firmness.
+So, it’s not surprising Nyakio included the natural ingredient in their Youth-Infused Daily Defense Crème to help give the skin a natural-looking glow.

 6. Iman Cosmetics